Impact of Domestic Violence on Child Custody Matters in Arizona

 Subsequent cases presented to the Arizona Court of Appeals involving issues of “significance” under § 25-403.03(A) have similarly followed suit.
 See, e.g., Lopez v.
 Scimone, 1 CA-CV 21-0220 FC, ¶ 9 (Ariz.
 App.
 May 31, 2022) (mem. decision) (concluding the Superior Court’s use of the three-factor test to determine “significance” was not an abuse of discretion simply because the test was not mandated by the legislature); Paredes-Gabriel v.
 Riva, 1 CA-CV 18-0328 FC, 2019 WL 1959588, at *4, ¶ 18 (Ariz.
 App.
 May 2, 2019) (mem. decision) (not expressly rejecting Superior Court’s use of the three-factor test to conclude father committed significant domestic violence but reversing that conclusion on other grounds); Ferrell v.
 Myers, 1 CA-CV 21-0500 FC, ¶ 11 (Ariz.
 App.
 May 12, 2022) (mem. decision) (concluding Superior Court’s use of the three-factor test to determine whether domestic violence was significant is not required but also not reversible error); Brumley v.
 Brumley, 1 CA-CV 17- 0498 FC, 2018 WL 2208037, at *3, ¶ 17 (Ariz.
 App.
 May 5, 2018) (mem. decision) (affirming Superior Court’s conclusion that father’s domestic violence was not significant based on the three-factor test); Rodriguez v.
 Reynolds, 1 CA-CV 21-0044 FC, ¶ 12 (Ariz.
 App.
 October 7, 2021) (mem. decision) (concluding Superior Court’s use of the three-factor test was appropriate in determining father’s domestic violence was significant).

-Notice the cited cases following Deluna’s three-part test for determining “significance” are unpublished memorandum decisions.
+Notice the cited cases following Deluna’s three-part test for determining “significance” are unpublished memorandum decisions and have no or limited precedential value.

 More simply, lawyers and non-lawyers alike should not support legal arguments using unpublished memorandum decisions unless expressly permitted by rule.
 See Ariz.
 R. Sup.
 Ct.
 111(c).